awandahl/Visibility/README.md

-# Tesearch and Publications Visibility
+# Research and Publications Visibility
  About how to make research visible - the case of articles

 ## Register your ORCiD and connect it to your KTH-ID